gluncic/GRM2023/README.md

 # GRMhor: A Tool for Automatic Annotation of Genome Monomer Higher Order Structure

-**GRMhor** is a Python-based tool developed as part of the scientific paper titled "GRMhor: a tool for automatic annotation genome monomer higher order structure".
+**GRMhor** is a Python-based tool developed as part of the scientific paper titled "Efficient genome monomer higher order structure annotation and identification using the GRMhor algorithm".
 It provides functionalities for analyzing and visualizing the higher-order repeat (HOR) structure of genome monomers.
 This README provides an overview of the tool's functionality, usage instructions, and installation guidelines.

 ## Features